KI:s environmental and sustainability management system

 KI:s university-wide rules constitute an important part of the environmental and sustainability management system:

 Departments can, if necessary, develop complementing department specific rules, instructions and checklists.
-Read more about KI:s Rules and guidelines.
+Read more about KI:s Rules and guidelines in the link box on this page.

 Please note!
 Departments are responsible for ensuring that current versions of KI and local rules are communicated and applied at the department.